 The much-documented global chip shortage could explain a delay in that release schedule.
 We are optimistic that if a Vivoactive 5 watch is being planned, Garmin will get it to us by early 2023 at the very latest.

 And there's more.
 Documentation was recently filed with the US Federal Commission (FCC) for two new Garmin smartwatches, as first spotted by advnture.com.

 Because these devices are capable of wireless communication, they have to be registered with the FCC.
 The two applications were published on June 10th 2022.
 Of course, it's impossible at this stage to say whether either of these relates to the Vivoactive 5, and there are plenty of other models that these could be.

 Finally, it's worth thinking about what other smartwatch manufacturers might be doing.
 The Apple Watch 8 was released in September, as well as the Amazfit GTR 4 Pro.
-It could have made sense for Garmin to release something new around this time, in an effort to compete with the market leaders, but it seems they thought best not to.
+It could have made sense for Garmin to release something new around this time in an effort to compete with the market leaders, but it seems they thought it best not to.

 Given the lack of concrete information, it's impossible to give a definitive price for the Vivoactive 5.
 But once again, there are some educated guesses that we can make.

 The Vivoactive 4 and 4s launched at the $349.99 mark.
 It's a watch purposely priced more towards the mid-range sector of the market, and we wouldn't expect this to change.
 Of course, inflation may mean that the price goes up.
 But we'd be very surprised if Garmin didn't try to keep it under $400 at most.